 I bet you didn't know that making Vegan Gnocchi at home is actually incredibly easy and only requires THREE INGREDIENTS?!
 Yes, you read that right- all it takes is potato, flour, and salt to make the most delicious eggless potato gnocchi from scratch!

 While gnocchi is an Italian dish traditionally made with eggs, it's actually incredibly easy to make vegan because of the starch from potatoes!
-Before we get into the details on how to make homemade gnocchi, let's make sure you have the right ingredients on hand.
+Before we get into the details on how to make eggless potato gnocchi, let's make sure you have the right ingredients on hand.

 Russet or Yukon Gold Potatoes